Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Incivility in the Debates

-The implications of these findings are both urgent and far-reaching.
-The elevated levels of incivility (captured both through overlap speech and toxic speech) are not just isolated events but indicative of a broader trend that compromises the quality of public discourse.
-When panelists choose disruption over dialogue, they contribute to a media environment where aggressive and confrontational behavior becomes the norm rather than the exception.
-Particularly concerning is the elevated level of toxicity in discussions centered on sensitive geopolitical topics like Pakistan and Kashmir.
-These are the topics that require the most thoughtful and nuanced discussion, yet they are being reduced to shouting matches and verbal attacks.
+Elevated levels of incivility (captured through overlap speech and toxic speech) are not just isolated events but indicative of a broader trend that compromises the quality of public discourse.
+When panelists choose disruption over dialogue, they contribute to a media environment where aggressive and confrontational behaviour becomes the norm rather than the exception.

-\textbf{Generalizability:} Though the current study focuses on Indian TV debates, our pipeline is adaptable to other multimedia content on the web, specifically to debate shows in English.
-To demonstrate its generalizability and establish baselines, we applied our pipeline to four English debate/panel-based shows: The Debate Show (France 24), The Pledge Debates (Sky News, UK), Morning Joe (MSNBC, US), and US Presidential Debates (2008-2020).
-Our analysis compared overlapping speech and toxicity in these shows and found that the shows on Republic TV have a statistically significantly higher incivility ($p < 0.01$) than all these shows.
-See Appendix \ref{sec:other-dataset-performance} for data collection and results details.
+\textbf{Generalizability:} \textit{Though the current study focuses on Indian TV debates, our pipeline is adaptable to other content on the web, specifically to debate shows in English.} To demonstrate its generalizability and establish baselines, we applied our pipeline to four English debate/panel-based shows: The Debate Show (France 24), The Pledge Debates (Sky News, UK), Morning Joe (MSNBC, US), and US Presidential Debates (2008-2020).
+Our analysis (Figure \ref{fig:comparing_other_debates}) compared overlapping speech and toxicity in these shows and found that the shows on \channel~have a statistically significantly higher incivility ($p < 0.01$) than all these shows.
+Refer to Appendix \ref{sec:other-dataset-performance} for the statistics and details on data collection for other debates.